gontluc/sudoku_solver/README.md

 * Game 1 best at 10 fps.

 * Can change games at the bottom of the code.
 Three posible games.

+* Probably has some code that could be done better and more efficient.

+* Good learning experience.